patztablook22/aura/README.md

 # Config
 Default config location: `GIT_BASE/config.txt` \
 For the installer, that is `~/.config/aura/config.txt` \
-The config file is being parsed using the internal PKGBUILD parser \
+The config file is being parsed using the same internal PKGBUILD parser \
 hence the syntax; example:

 ```PKGBUILD